sybrenjansen/mpire/docs/usage/setup.rst

 Workers can be kept alive in between consecutive map calls using the ``keep_alive`` flag.
 This is useful when your workers have a long startup time and you need to call one of the map functions multiple times.
-When either the function to execute or the ``worker_lifespan`` parameter changes MPIRE will ignore the flag as it needs to restart the workers.
+When either the function to execute or the ``worker_lifespan`` parameter changes MPIRE will ignore the flag as it needs to restart the workers anyway.

 Building further on the worker state example: